justsml/dans-blog/content/posts/2020-02-22--quiz-function-argument-destructuring/index.md

 > If you are new to destructuring, I'd recommend first reading Wes Bos' <a href="https://wesbos.com/destructuring-objects/" target="_blank">excellent introduction</a> and his <a href="https://wesbos.com/destructuring-renaming/" target="_blank">post on renaming.</a>

-> If you are a more experienced JS developer, check out the <a href="https://exploringjs.com/es6/ch_destructuring.html" target="_blank">detailed reference on ExploringJS.</a>
+> If you are more experienced, check out the <a href="https://exploringjs.com/es6/ch_destructuring.html" target="_blank">detailed reference on ExploringJS.</a>

 <div style="text-align: center; width: 75%; margin: 0 auto 10rem auto; white-space: nowrap; font-size: 1.4em;" class="quiz-loading">